|Date:||February 23, 2017|

 The Pretrial Justice Institute History

 In 1976, the Board of Directors of the National Association of Pretrial Services Agencies (NAPSA) submitted a proposal to the U.S. Department of Justice for the funding of an entity that could provide training and technical assistance to pretrial services programs and their staffs.
 The proposal was funded and the Pretrial Justice Institute, originally called the Pretrial Services Resource Center, opened its doors on March 1, 1977.
 As stated in the Articles of Incorporation, PJI was founded “…to promote research and development, exchange of ideas and issues, and professional competence in the field of pretrial services, to encourage the establishment of responsible agencies to provide such services, to provide technical assistance to those agencies providing such services, to provide a regular means of communication among such agencies and to develop and implement training materials and techniques for those engaged in delivering such services.”
-For three decades, PJI sought to fulfill this mission under the directorships of Madeleine Crohn (1977-1982), D. Alan Henry (1982-2006), Tim Murray (2006-2013), and Cherise Fanno Burdeen (2013-present).
+For three decades, PJI sought to fulfill this mission under the leadership of Madeleine Crohn (1977-1982), D. Alan Henry (1982-2006), Tim Murray (2006-2013), and Cherise Fanno Burdeen (2013-present).

 The work of PJI has expanded beyond this basic mission at various points throughout its history to take a more system wide approach to pretrial justice.
 In 2007, the name of the organization was changed to the Pretrial Justice Institute to more accurately reflect a new focus on advocating nationwide for fair and effective pretrial justice practices.